 With an Ice Cream maker

-- Let the yoghurt mixtures chill in the fridge overnight.
+- Let the yogurt mixtures chill in the fridge overnight.

 Without an Ice Cream Mixer

-- Place the yoghurt mixtures in 3 separate wide bowls and keep them in the freezer.
-Using a hand-held mixer, whip each mixture every 30-40 minutes, while breaking up the yoghurt that's frozen along the sides of the bowl.
+- Place the yogurt mixtures in 3 separate wide bowls and keep them in the freezer.
+Using a hand-held mixer, whip each mixture every 30-40 minutes, while breaking up the yogurt that's frozen along the sides of the bowl.
 Continue to do this every 40 - 60 minutes until the mixture becomes thick and partially frozen.
-You can leave them to freeze completely in individual containers OR transfer the thick partially frozen yoghurt mixtures into the same container and let it freeze completely before serving.
+You can leave them to freeze completely in individual containers OR transfer the thick partially frozen yogurt mixtures into the same container and let it freeze completely before serving.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

 My initial plan was to freeze the different fruit flavours separately, but then I got the red, white and blue idea and decided to freeze everything together in the same container.
 I absolutely love how it turned out, even though it’s not exactly the colours I had initially wanted.
 Blue is a very hard colour to get to be honest.
-But the flavours are what truly matter at the end of the day, and this one’s an absolute winner in that regard.
+But the flavours are what truly matter at the end of the day, and this one’s firmly one of my favourite fruit desserts!
 Each scoop gives you a swirl of beautiful colours and delicious fruity flavours, which are a combo of lemon, strawberry and blueberry.
 What’s not to love about that?
 I cannot think of a perfect way to cool myself down during those hot, muggy summer days!